winteryoung/yanwte/README.md

 # Performance

 Tradespi has been tested with 3 tmall double 11 festivals up to 2016.
 I believe Yanwte can achieve the same quality.
-To ensure the performance, Yanwte doesn't have any reflection calls and method calls that are known time consuming (like `String.replace`).
+To ensure the performance, Yanwte doesn't have any reflection calls and method calls that are known time consuming (like `String.replace`) on the hot code execution path.